Essential Guide to the Fashion Business (Online Short Course)

 Taught by: Alison Lowe.

-This introductory fashion course explores the different areas of the fashion industry business, giving you an insight into how they all work, the realities of working in the industry and an idea of which area you might like to work in.
+This introductory fashion course is an orientation to all the main areas of the fashion business, giving you an insight into how the industry works, and the reality of working in the industry: perfect for anyone looking to start a business or career in the fashion world.

 - Why is London such a fashion capital.